 This scrumptious and versatile fruit compote is super easy to make and great for all ages.
-Try swirling it into your morning oatmeal, using it as a delicious pancake topping or adding it into baked goods.
+Try swirling it into your morning oatmeal, using it as a delicious pancake topping or adding it to baked goods.

 Fruit compote is made by cooking whole or pieces of fruit (fresh or frozen) in sugar syrup.
 Often different ingredients are added such as spices, citrus peel or dried fruit.
 The end result is a deliciously textured fruit sauce.

-This version of fruit compote uses orange juice to replace sugar syrup.
+As this is a baby / toddler-friendly food site this version of fruit compote uses orange juice to replace sugar syrup.
 Cinnamon, ginger and orange zest are added for extra flavour.

 It doesn’t really get much easier than this compote recipe.

 - Turn the heat down to low and simmer for 10 -12 mins.
 Stir and mash fruit during this time.

 If you prefer a thicker compote then you can add some chia seeds or corn starch.

 - CHIA SEEDS – Once the compote has been simmering for 10 mins, remove it from the stovetop and add 1 tbsp of chia seeds.
 Stir and allow to thicken

 - CORN STARCH – Dissolve 1 tablespoon of corn starch in 1.5 tablespoons of cold water.
 Add it to the compote as it is simmering.